Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ## 2.3 Resource Threshold Limit
 The resouce limits are automitcally dervied from the system configurations.
 Memory usage:

  -  Overall memory usage  thresholds are drived from the system memory
 	- INFO -  70%  of system memory
 	 - WARN -  80%  of system memory
 	 - CRITICAL -  90%  of system memory

  - Per process usage Memory threshold is derived from 30% system memory
 	 - INFO - 30%  of system memory
 	 - WARN - 40%  of system memory
 	 - CRITICAL - above 50% of system memory

+CPU threshold limits:
+ - Memory usage of the system is derived fromthe system memory

 Disk Parition Usage:
  - Overall partion usage thresholds are dervied as